msaad-dot/fraud-detection-ml/readme.md

 is defined by business trade-offs rather than accuracy or recall in isolation.

 ---

+## 🔌 Inference & Deployment Design

+The project includes a standalone, production-oriented inference module (`inference_07.py`) that demonstrates how the trained fraud detection model would be used in a real-world system.

+### Key Design Decisions
+- Inference logic is fully separated from training and evaluation code
+- Trained model and preprocessing artifacts are loaded explicitly
+- Feature schema and ordering are strictly enforced to match training-time inputs
+- Missing features are handled defensively to ensure robust inference behavior
+- Decision threshold is externalized via a model configuration file
+- Business decision logic is decoupled from model code

+### 🛡️ Config-Driven Decision Logic
+The fraud decision threshold is not hard-coded.
+Instead, it is loaded from an external configuration file (`model_config.json`) that represents business risk tolerance and cost considerations.

+This allows decision policies to be updated safely without modifying inference code.

+### API Readiness
+The inference module is intentionally implemented as pure Python functions, making it easy to wrap with an API layer (e.g., FastAPI or Flask) without changing core business logic.

+This design reflects common production patterns used in deployed ML systems.

 ## 📈 Precision–Recall Curve Comparison
 ![Precision–Recall Curve](images/pr_curve_comparison.png)